-Where an EHAF is completed, this will be sent by secure email (or by password protected document with the password sent separately) to The Early Help Unit.
-If Early Help and/ or other services are appropriate, the case should be kept under constant review.
+Where a EHAF is completed online, if Early Help and/ or other services are appropriate, the case should be kept under constant review.
 At each stage of the process where the child's situation doesn't appear to be improving or additional concerns emerge, a referral to Children's Social Care will be made.